odunlop/py-office/README.md

 ### Team class (*Data Class*)
 - Has a name which can be accessed :white_check_mark:
 - Store new teams in a database? :construction:
-    - See if this is correct to do with a dataclass...